mwmlln/shinju_select/static/documentation/TESTING.md

 #### Delete review page

  * Tested to ensure that this page is only accessible for review writer.
-Typing this url address with other user status redirects to home with a error message to state the user has no permission.
+Typing this url address with other user status redirects to home with an error message to state the user has no permission.
  * Confirmed that the review is removed from the reviews page and DB on pressing the delete button.

 #### Reviews page